qiuxintao101/cobra/docs/detail.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
 Default "ChIP_seq".
-The name will be use for pca, sample-sample, sample-feature plot titles.
+The name will be use for pca, sample-sample, and sample-feature plot titles.

 Details
-  Please use "_" to seperate different words.
+  Please use "_" to seperate different words, as spaces are not allowed.